aroasanight/python-games/README.md

  - Uses Curses, so will not work in IDLE - Make sure you run this in your terminal.
  - Will overwrite any file with the name `save.dmp` in the same folder as `main.py`.
+[Click here](https://raw.githubusercontent.com/edwardmwild/python-games/main/Snek/main.py) to download Snek. you may need to right click > save file as on either the link, or the page it takes you to if it doesn't download automagically.

 # Dedge